Radin-Alavi/Tic-Tac-Toe/README.md

-If you don't have the pie game downloaded
+If you don't have the pygame downloaded
 Open "CMD" and type:
 pip install pygame
 Enjoy (: